junkei-okinawa/switchbot-ble-to-influxdb/systemd/README.md

-# systemd Setup for SwitchBot BLE to InfluxDB
+# Automatic Execution of SwitchBot BLE to InfluxDB with systemd

 This directory contains systemd unit files to run `switchbot-ble-to-influxdb` automatically every 10 minutes on Linux environments such as Raspberry Pi.